 - 8.7.1.
 If any continuous effects are applied in the game and you need to refer to any information of cards, then apply each of effect in the following order: - 8.7.1.1.
-Information printed on the card is the base value. - 8.7.1.2.
-Next, apply all effects that do not change any numeric values. - 8.7.1.3.
-Next, apply all effects that change a numeric value. - 8.7.2.
-There will be cases where the order in which to apply two continuous effects, say effect A and B, cannot be decided by 8.7.1.1-8.7.1.3.
-If whether applying A first changes to what or how B applies, but is not true the other way around, then it is considered that effect B depends on effect A. If an effect depends on another, then the depending effect is applied later. - 8.7.2.1.
-If it still cannot be decided which ability to apply first, then apply them in the order of time stamp. - 8.7.2.1.1.
+Information printed on the card is the base value - 8.7.1.2.
+Next, apply all continuous effects that do not change any numeric values. - 8.7.1.3.
+Next, apply all continuous effects that increase or decrease a numeric value by a specific value.

+- 8.7.1.4.
+Next, apply all continuous effects that set a numerical value to a specific value. - 8.7.2.
+If the order in which to apply two continuous effects, effect A and effect B, cannot be decided by 8.7.1.1-8.7.1.3, and whether effect A is applied first changes what effect B applies to or how it applies, effect B depends on effect A. If an effect depends on another, that effect is applied after the effect it depends on. - 8.7.2.1.
+If the order in which to apply multiple continuous effects cannot be decided by 8.7.1.1-8.7.1.3, apply them in the order of time stamp. - 8.7.2.1.1.
 If the source of a continuous effect is a continuous ability, the base time stamp is the time that the card with that ability came into the current zone.
 However, if the source of a continuous effect is a continuous ability of a unit on the field, the base time stamp is the time that the card came on to the field from other zones. - 8.7.2.1.1.1.
 All other abilities' base time stamp is the time that it was played. - 8.7.3.
 If a continuous effect that changes information on a card is applied from an ability other than a continuous ability, then the effect does not apply to cards that changed zones (except for field to field movement) after the time stamp of the ability. - 8.7.3.1.
 Continuous effects that are applied from an ability other than a continuous ability, other than the continuous effects mentioned in 8.7.3, are continuous effects that change the rules of the game.
-These continuous effects will apply to cards that changed zones after the time stamp of the ability.
+These continuous effects will apply to cards that changed zones after the time stamp of the ability. - 8.7.4.

-- 8.7.4.
 If a continuous effect changes information on cards in a certain zone, then the effect is applied to a card the moment the card comes into the zone. - 8.7.5.
 If an automatic ability's trigger condition refers to certain information on cards that enter the zone, then the ability refers to that information after all continuous effects in that zone have been applied. - 8.7.6.
 There are automatic abilities that "nullify" continuous effects even after it has already been applied.
 A continuous effect which has been "nullified" will lose the effect at the point when it has been nullified. - 8.7.6.1.
 A continuous effect that has been "nullified" will lose the entirety of the effect.
 Effects will never be partially nullified.